Judgment is the Ultimate Trap

 Quite a bit of work I do is helping people step out of the cages of judgment.
 It’s a hard thing to do.
 When a person puts all their energy into those imaginary bars, they feel very real.
 Many times those imaginary bars will be backed by social pressure and real life commitments.
 Yet commitments are not always what they seem to be.
-In fact many commitments a person has are distorted by others to fool you into staying trapped by your judgment.
+In fact, many commitments a person has get distorted by others to fool you into staying trapped by your judgment.

 You also can take gentle steps ahead.
 Release the judgment traps binding you down and begin the process of walking into your own true life.

 Strangely today two different friends sent me almost the same statement

 My life feels so much like prison that many days it doesn’t feel that I will survive.

 An hour later another friend sent me a request for help breaking out from their situation: